calculang/calculang/README.md

 A language for calculations also generalises more readily than more rigid systems or tools, enabling **unity of calculations** and process (all ends).

-A language can integrate freely with **established best-practice controls** and other tooling for languages.
+A language for calculations can integrate freely with **established best-practice development, testing, and controls approach and tooling** for languages.

 ## 🐣 early calculang highlights ⚡